PlayStation 3 cluster: Deployments

-In mid-2007, Gaurav Khanna, a professor in the Physics Department of the University of Massachusetts Dartmouth, independently built a message-passing based cluster using 8 PS3s running Fedora Linux.
+In mid-2007, Gaurav Khanna, a professor in the Physics Department of the University of Massachusetts Dartmouth independently built a message-passing based cluster using eight PS3s running Fedora Linux, named the PS3 Gravity Grid.
 It was built with support from Sony Computer Entertainment as the first PS3 cluster with published scientific results.
-Named the PS3 Gravity Grid, it performed astrophysical simulations of large supermassive black holes capturing smaller compact objects.
-Khanna claims performance exceeds that of a 100+ Intel Xeon core based traditional Linux cluster, on his simulations.
-The PS3 Gravity Grid gathered significant media attention through 2007, 2008, 2009, and 2010.
+It performed astrophysical simulations of large supermassive black holes capturing smaller compact objects.
+Khanna claims that its performance exceeds that of a 100+ Intel Xeon core based traditional Linux cluster, on his simulations.
+The PS3 Gravity Grid gathered significant media attention from 2007 through 2010.
 Khanna also created an instructional website on building such clusters.